Nyxmei/Undawn-Macro-Piano-All-Songs-/README.md

   ## Can this get me banned?

    It's a bit uncertain, but I've personally used this tool on my own account for around a month, and so far, I haven't faced any bans.
 However, I'd advise you to exercise caution and use it at your own risk.
 Avoid playing songs that might flood your keyboard with inputs.
-Make sure that you isten to the MIDI file beforehand, and consider sticking to a single instrument to prevent any keyboard spam."
+Make sure that you isten to the MIDI file beforehand, and consider sticking to a single instrument to prevent any keyboard spam.

 # License